Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Comparisons with Related Work

 Although \textit{global} Rademacher complexity is widely used in generalization analysis, it does not take into consideration the fact that the hypothesis selected by a learning algorithm typically belongs to a small favorable subset of all hypotheses \cite{bartlett2005local,cortes2013learning}.
 In contrast, local Rademacher complexity evaluates richness on a small subset of the hypothesis space, which is often used to obtain better error bounds for binary classification and regression.
-Our previous work \cite{li2018multi} introduced local Rademacher complexity into multi-class classification and obtained a reciprocal dependence on the number of labeled samples $n$ for the first time.
-However, this paper is quite different from our previous work \cite{li2018multi} in both its conditions and technical details:\\ $\qquad (1)$ \textbf{Milder condition.} The previous work used a more strict condition requiring that the loss function be $L$-smooth ($L$-Lipschitz continuous on the first-order derivative).
-In contrast, as demonstrated in Assumption \ref{ass.lipschitz}, this paper just assumes the loss function itself is $L$-Lipschitz continuous.\\ $\qquad (2)$ \textbf{Concise proof details.} The previous work reached local Rademacher complexity in steps: GC $\Rightarrow$ GRC $\Rightarrow$ LRC, based on key tools including Slepian's Lemma, the connection lemma (Lemma 2.2 of \cite{Srebro2010lrc}) and an $L$-smooth assumption.
-In contrast, this paper estimates LRC directly via Lemma \ref{lem.contraction}.
-GC represents Gaussian complexity, while GRC and LRC are global and local Rademacher complexity, respectively.\\ $\qquad (3)$ \textbf{Implicitly dependent on the number of classes $K$.} Traditional Rademacher complexity bounds of multi-class classification are directly dependent on $K$ when they estimate $\mathcal{R}(\mathcal{H})$, while this paper proves that $\mathcal{R}(\mathcal{H}_r)$ is implicitly dependent on $K$ due to local Rademacher complexity and the regularization $\|\WW\|_p \leq 1$.
+Our previous work \cite{li2018multi} introduced local Rademacher complexity into the multi-class classification and obtained a reciprocal dependence on the number of labeled samples $n$ for the first time.
+However, this paper is quite different from our previous work \cite{li2018multi} in both its conditions and technical details referred in Section \ref{sec.related_work}.